Takaovi/BatchStealer/README.md

   * Logged in users (Username, email)
 * Minecraft
   * Launcher profiles and accounts
+* Growtopia
+  * Save.dat

 #### Other features
-* Delete itself
+* Delete itself after execution
-* Add itself to task scheduler
+* Add itself to task scheduler (CMD window will be visible when executed by task scheduler)

 # Support